Siddharthsuresh92/Siddharthsuresh92.github.io/_projects/2020-04-30-topic-modeling.md

 The reason this method is termed unsupervised is because there's no way to know for sure how many topics really exist.
 For say movie reviews, if the reviews were only for Sci-fi movies, essentially a single topic is enough, but if one chooses 5 topics the algorithm would try to find words for topics such that the corpus can be split into 5 different groups.
 You can think of K-means but for texts.
 Topic Modeling essentially tries to cluster texts together.
 It extracts latent and abstract meanings from the texts.

 Given that we already have words to process in the form of a corpus, the algorithm's job is to:
-1. find topics for each word in a document so that it can learn the distrbution of words for each topic
+1. find topics for each word in a document so that it can learn the distribution of words for each topic
 2. find the distribution of topics for each document given the words in that document.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/Topic_model/LDA.png){: .align-centre}